rezdm/Argus.cpp/README.md

 I found it most useful to "Add to Home Screen" on iPhone.
 In this case client side is running in a sandboxed instance of Safari, as a normal app.
 Most importantly, it receives notifications:
 ![argus-notifications.jpg](argus-notifications.jpg)

+It is also possible to add testers to "ignore" state.
+In this case, testers will run, but push notifications will not be sent out.
+"Ignore" is set by user through UI with some expiration datetime.
+Default is current + 25h

 # Keys
 * Generate VAPID keys (private, public, pem and base64)
 * Place them to to back-end config